The Terror (1963 film): Other appearances

-1990s version
+1990s version and home media

-Today, the film is in the public domain, since there is no copyright notice in the credits for the film.

-In 1990, actor Dick Miller, who plays Karloff's majordomo, was hired to shoot new scenes to use as a framing sequence for an overseas version of The Terror.
+In 1990, Dick Miller was hired to shoot new scenes to use as a framing sequence for an overseas version of The Terror.
 In this the main action of the film is presented in flashback.
-This was done for Corman to establish some sort of copyright in the movie.
+This was done for Corman to establish some sort of copyright as the original version did not have a copyright notice, therefore making it public domain on release.
 Dick Miller says the payment for these scenes was the most he had ever received from Corman.

-The 1990 version of the film ran 91 minutes and was released on DVD in the UK as The Haunting (copyright at the end is to Concorde and New Horizons, companies owned by Corman).

-It featured scenes starring Wayne Grace as the son of the Karloff character (who irrelevantly summons forth a flying ghost in a satanic ritual) and Rick Dean as his dungeon torturer.
-An interesting line from Dean, possibly an in-joke referring to the film’s garbled conception, comes after Miller has retold the film’s plot as a flashback.
-Dean replies “Your story leaves me confused.”

-The new scenes feature additional music by Mark Governer.

-The credits, added as video graphics over the original credit sequence, list Corman, Coppola, Nicholson, Hellman and Mark Griffiths as directors.

-The DVD also includes a new trailer which emphasises that the film is finally available in its perfected form.
+The 1990 version of the film ran 91 minutes and was released on DVD in the UK as The Haunting (copyright at the end is to Concorde and New Horizons, companies owned by Corman), and featured scenes starring Wayne Grace as the son of the Karloff character (who irrelevantly summons forth a flying ghost in a satanic ritual) and Rick Dean as his dungeon torturer.
+The new scenes feature additional music by Mark Governer and the credits, added as video graphics over the original credit sequence, list Corman, Coppola, Nicholson, Hellman and Mark Griffiths as directors.
+The DVD also includes a new trailer which emphasises that the film is finally available in its "perfected form."